Table of Contents

 tonic with hyaluronic acid vitamin c and niacinamide

 Yes, even if you eat healthy, your skin can still be missing out on nutrition.
 Being the largest organ, it waits in line for nutrition, so by applying a topical product, it goes directly to skin where it’s needed.

 Look for niacinamide products that you can leave on your skin, so that the Vitamin B3 is not washed away.
 Think -toners, serums and face creams.

-You can layer Vitamin B3 products, for instance, apply a toner with niacinamide immediately after cleansing to rehydrate and replenish skin.
+You can layer Vitamin B3 products, for instance, apply a tonic with niacinamide immediately after cleansing to rehydrate and replenish skin.

 Then apply either a serum or face cream that contains Vitamin B3.

-Sometimes you can blend your serum into your favorite moisturizer or facial mist.
+Sometimes you can blend your serum into your favourite moisturizer or facial mist.
 Experiment and see what works best for your skin!

 Natural sources of Vitamin B3

-- green peas, mushrooms, avocados, asparagus, broccoli, tomatoes, artichokes, okra, kale, potatoes
+- green peas, mushrooms, avocados, asparagus, broccoli, tomatoes, artichokes, okra, kale

 - bananas, mangoes, guava, nectarines, prunes, raisins and apricots